The ruins of a small artillery fort built in during the reign of Edward VI (1547-53). In 1651 it was garrisoned by Royalists during the Civil War.

 Dogs: Dogs on leads are welcome.

-Please be aware: Do not climb on the walls.
+Please be aware: Please do not climb on the walls.

 English Heritage does not permit drone flying from or over sites in our care, except by contractors or partners undertaking flights for a specific purpose, who satisfy stringent CAA criteria, have the correct insurances and permissions, and are operating under controlled conditions.